mendix/MxPushNotifications/README.md

 For more information on components file please read this documentation:
 [Mendix Components](https://world.mendix.com/display/refguide5/Customizing+Hybrid+Mobile+Apps)

-The components file should be included in the theme folder of your application.
+The components.json file should be included in the theme folder of your application.

 ## Sending push notifications

 In the module there are two operations to send messages.
-One which will queue the messages and the other to send immediately.
-If you are planning to send several push notifications to different devices at once, then I would suggest using the queued method.
-If however you simply want to test the sending of messages then just use the send immediate microflow.
+One which these queue the notifications whereas the other will send them immediately.
+If you are planning to send several push notifications to different devices at once, then it would be most suitable to use the queued method.
+If you however simply want to test the sending of messages then just use the send immediate microflow.

-In the module there is a devices page.
+In the module there is a device overview page.
 This will list all of the devices that are currently registered to the application.
-If you want to send a message to one of these devices you can simply select a device and click send message.
+If you want to send a message to one of these devices you can simply select a device and send a message.

 To send a message without using the devices page, simply create a microflow that retrieves the device from a user account and create a message object with the attributes filled.
 Then simply pass this message to one of the microflows in the use me folder that sends either a message or a list of messages.

 ## Setting up Apple Push Notification Server
-In order to send push notifications for apple devices from this module you will need to correctly set up and aquire a certificate from apple, then add this to the Mendix settings pages.
+In order to send push notifications for Apple devices from this module you will need to correctly set up and acquire a certificate from Apple, then add this to the Mendix settings pages.

 ### Step 1 - Login to members center
 Login to the [members center] (https://developer.apple.com/) on developer.apple.com.
-If you do not have an apple developers license you will need to purchase this from apple.
+If you do not have an Apple developers license you will need to purchase it from Apple.
 When logged in to members center click on "Certificates, Identifiers & Profiles".

 This will take you to a screen like this:
 <img src="assets/images/apn-step1.PNG"/>